 When it comes to planning your wedding day, some things will feel more important than others.
 For example, getting the dream dress is highly important for many women, and securing the perfect venue is also a must.
 But what about everything else?

-It’s vital to consider what’s most important to you and your partner.
+One of our wedding planning tips is consider what’s most important to you and your partner.
 Ask yourself, what aspects of the wedding are you most excited about?
 What are your personal priorities?
 Where are you willing to compromise?

 Try to make a rough list, and you’ll have an idea of where you can cut back on cost later on in the wedding planning process (if you need to!).